Syn-Tax/cross-domain-am/reports/honours/main.md

 The left-hand side of an argument graph is more concerned with the content of the ADU, rather than directly reflecting what was uttered.
 This consists of the propositions made, and the relations between those propositions.
 To create a proposition from an ADU, the content is reconstructed to be a coherent, lone-standing sentence.
 This means that any missing or implicit material has to be reconstructed, including anaphoric references (e.g. pronouns).

-IAT defines three different types of propositional relation: inference, conflict and rephrase.
+IAT defines three different types of propositional relation: *inference*, *conflict* and *rephrase*.
 An inference relation (also termed RA) holds between two propositions when one (the premise) is used to provide a reason to accept the other (the conclusion).
 This may include annotation of the kind of support e.g. Modus Ponens or Argument from Expert Opinion.
-These kinds of support are often called *argument schemes* [@waltonArgumentationSchemes2008].
+These subtypes of relation are often called *argument schemes* [@waltonArgumentationSchemes2008;@waltonArgumentationTheoryVery2009].
 There are also several different inference structures:

 - **Serial arguments** occur when one proposition supports another, which in turn supports a third.
 - **Convergent arguments** occur when multiple premises act independently to support the same conclusion.